-KUKA supplies automation solutions on a large scale to a wide range of industries and to many countries.
-In our business relationships, we avoid activities that may jeopardize foreign relations, security interests or peaceful coexistence of nations.
-KUKA ensures that all of its exports are processed in compliance with applicable legislation.
+KUKA supplies automation solutions to many industrial sectors on a large scale in many countries around the world.
+In our trading relationships, KUKA avoids any activity that would jeopardize foreign relations, security interests or the peaceful coexistence of the world's nations.
+KUKA ensures all of its exports are conducted legally.

-Accordingly, KUKA commits itself to compliance with the requirements of all applicable national and international laws, regulations and provisions pertaining to foreign trade law and export control.
+KUKA is therefore committed to complying with the requirements under all domestic and international foreign trade and export control laws, rules and regulations.